TBD54566975/ftl/CONTRIBUTING.md

 Many changes are relatively straightforward and don't require a design, but more complex changes should be covered by a design document.
 Once a DRI (Directly Responsible Individual, a Cash term) is selected, our process for creating and reviewing designs is the following.
 The DRI:

 1. Does some initial thinking and comes up with a rough approach.
-2. Schedules a short (30-60 minute) design session with the rest of the team to do a basic check that the idea is sane, and pick up any obvious issues.
+2. Discuss the design with the team, and particularly the DRI for the subsystem that the change will affect.
-   - Not everyone needs to attend, but those who can should.
+3. If the design seems broadly sound and useful, continue on to write the design doc.
-   - Focus on the larger points, minor issues will naturally fall out during implementation.
+4. A day or two before the weekly sync, send out the design doc for review.
-   - Avoid bikeshedding.
+5. Address any comments by changing the design or discussion.
-3. Writes the design doc.
+6. Add the design review to the weekly sync meeting.
+The sync meeting is a good opportunity to discuss the design with the team and address any last feedback.
-4. Send the doc to the team for async review via HackMD comments.
+7. Once approved by the DRI for that subsystem and the DRI for FTL (if necessary), implement!

-5. Once approved by @alecthomas, implement!
+ **Reviewers should avoid bikeshedding.**

 Of course, feel free to bounce ideas off anyone on the team at any time.